lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/ClustersandCDS.md

 	([Duration](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#duration)) The timeout for new network connections to hosts in the cluster.

 - **per_connection_buffer_limit_bytes**</br>
-	([UInt32Value](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#uint32value)) Soft limit on size of the cluster’s connections read and write buffers.
+	([UInt32Value](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#uint32value)) Soft limit on size of the cluster鈥檚 connections read and write buffers.
 If unspecified, an implementation defined default is applied (1MiB).

 - **lb_policy**</br>
 	([Cluster.LbPolicy](#)) The load balancer type to use when picking a host in the cluster.